elastic/integrations/packages/spring_boot/docs/README.md

 Use the Spring Boot integration to:

-- Collect logs related to the auditevents and httptrace and metrics related to the gc, memory and threading.
+- Collect logs related to audit events, HTTP trace, and metrics related to garbage collection(gc), memory, and threading.
 - Create visualizations to monitor, measure and analyze the usage trend and key data, and derive business insights.
 - Create alerts to reduce the MTTD and also the MTTR by referencing relevant logs when troubleshooting an issue.